scylladb/scylla-monitoring/docs/source/procedures/updating_dashboard.rst

 ``.\generate-dashboards.sh -v 2020.1``

-.. note::  generate-dashboards.sh will update the dashboards in place, no need for a restart for the changes to take effect, just refresh the dashboard.
+.. note::  generate-dashboards.sh will update the dashboards in place, there is no need for a restart for the changes to take effect, just refresh the dashboard.

 Validation
 **********
-After making changes to a template, run the ``generate_generate-dashboards.sh`` you should see that it run without any errors.
+After making changes to a template, run the ``generate_generate-dashboards.sh`` and make sure that it ran without any errors.

 Refresh your browser for changes to take effect.
 Make sure that your panels contain data, if not, maybe there is something wrong with your ``expr`` attribute.